aspatton/nd00333-capstone/README.md

 - Select the best performing model via the comparison
 - Deploy the best performing model as a web service
 - Test the model
-- Deploy pipeline for the best performing model
+- Added screenshots throughout the project
+- Editing/updated readme.md

 ![overview](./capstone-diagram.png)